6 Rules for Growing Coral Bells in Pots

 Avoid watering too often as this can lead to root rot.
 As a result, you will have to pre-root the plant.

-The second type of nutrient is a slow-release mineral fertilizer.
+The first good fertilizer is a slow-release mineral fertilizer.
 A multi-purpose one with approximately equal parts nitrogen, phosphorus, and potassium is a good choice.

-One fertilizer per year in early spring is usually enough for the plant to thrive all season.
+One portion per year in early spring is usually enough for the plant to thrive all season.
 Always follow the directions on the label and do not exceed the recommended amount of fertilizer.
-Also, avoid fertilizing in the fall and winter.

 can you plant heuchera in pots

 Heuchera can spend the winter in a pot without any problems.
-In fact, it is a very hardy plant and can tolerate very low temperatures.
+It is a very hardy plant and can tolerate very low temperatures.

-To make the plant more comfortable in winter, move it to a cozier location.
+Move the plant to a cozier location in winter to make it more comfortable.
 This could be behind the house or something similar.
-You have to make sure that the plant does not get too much sunlight and there is not a lot of wind.
+You have to ensure that the plant does not get too much sunlight and that there is not a lot of frost wind.

 Read more: How Do You Overwinter Potted Coral Bells?